express-entry

 Start Free Analysis

-Provincial Nominee Programs and the Express Entry Draw 2026
+Provincial Nominee Program Streams and the Express Entry Draw 2026

-Provincial Nominee Programs (PNPs) play a significant role in the Express Entry draw 2026 process.
-PNPs allow provinces to nominate candidates for permanent residence based on their specific labor market needs.
-Candidates who receive a provincial nomination are awarded 600 points towards their CRS score, significantly increasing their chances of being issued an ITA.
-For example, a candidate who receives a nomination from the province of Ontario can increase their CRS score from 450 to 1050.
+Provincial Nominee Program (PNP) streams can play a significant role in the Express Entry draw 2026 process.
+PNP streams allow provinces to nominate candidates for permanent residence based on their specific labor market needs.
+Candidates who receive a nomination through a PNP stream are awarded an additional 600 points to their CRS score, significantly increasing their chances of selection in the Express Entry draw 2026.
+The following table compares the PNP streams of three provinces:

 Use Ikovia to map your exact PR pathway — personalized to your profile in minutes.